Monday - Friday, 8 a.m. to 4 p.m.

-Other services provided in the building include an information center, the College Duplicating Center, a snack bar and pizzeria, Dunkin' Donuts and Subway.
+Other services provided in the building include an information center, the College Duplicating Center, Union Station Coffee Shop, and a made to order dining unit.
 Also located in Corey Union is the Student Voice Office—a drop-in center and a location for multicultural programming.

 The Student Government Association (SGA) is based in Corey Union as well.
 SGA is responsible for student governance, student rights and programs and the allocation of the mandatory student activity fee (MAF).

-The Campus Activities and Corey Union Office is responsible for non-academic room/space scheduling and use of college facilities, including the sport facilities and the Stadium Complex.
-(For informational purposes, please review the Stadium Complex Rules and Regulations.)
+The Campus Activities and Corey Union Office is responsible for non-academic room/space scheduling (PDF) and use of college facilities (PDF), including the sport facilities and the Stadium Complex.
+For informational purposes, please review the Stadium Complex Rules and Regulations (PDF).
 Policies and information regarding these topics can be found in the College Handbook and the Event Planning Guide.

-In addition, third parties who wish to exercise their rights of free speech on the SUNY Cortland campus, please review the college's policy entitled Use of Facilities by Third Parties for Free Speech, and then complete the Application for Use of the Designated Public Forum.
+In addition, third parties who wish to exercise their rights of free speech on the SUNY Cortland campus, please review the college's policy entitled Use of Facilities by Third Parties for Free Speech (PDF), and then complete the Application for Use of the Designated Public Forum (PDF).